PHOTOS: People Think The Twins Of Abidjan Can Make A Wish Come True

 In parts of West Africa, people believe that twins have mystical powers.
 "It is believed that they can make a wish come true," Babajanyan explains.
 Intrigued, she hired a French-speaking fixer and went back to find the twins and their mothers.
 "I just talked with them for a long time, and I made portraits of those who agreed," she says.

 The resulting series is a bit of a departure from her other work.
-Babajan has dedicated most of her career to documenting life in the Caucuses — and recently, she's been dedicated to documenting the peace-building processes between Armenia and Turkey.
+Babajan has dedicated most of her career to documenting life in the Caucasus — and recently, she's been dedicated to documenting the peace-building processes between Armenia and Turkey.

 We spoke with the 34-year-old freelance photographer about what attracts her lens, and drives her as a photographer.
 The interview has been edited for length and clarity.